Request more information by completing the form below.

 Please complete the form below, thank you.

-Once you graduate and pass the ARRT exam, you can pursue employment as a radiologic technologist in a variety of professional settings, including:
+Once you graduate and pass the MBLEx, you can pursue career opportunities as a massage therapist in a variety of professional settings, including:

 *These are examples of job targets and do not represent a guarantee that a graduate will secure any specific job title.

-In its most recent report, the U.S. Bureau of Labor Statistics stated that the median annual salary for radiologic and MRI technologists nationally is $58,960.
+In its most recent report, the U.S. Bureau of Labor Statistics stated that the median annual wage for massage therapists was $47,000.

 Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook